-- + AlOx & SiOx (primer and topcoat to be tested)
+- + AlOx & SiOx (without primer)

-- < 5 wt% EVOH, < 1 wt% PVOH
+- < 5 wt% EVOH, PVOH & soluble EVOH < 1 wt% with melt temperature < 225 °C for PE (to be investigated for PP); metallisation

-- X Any other PA, EVOH, PVC, etc.
+- X Any other PA, EVOH > 5 %, PVC, etc.

 6. LAMINATING ADHESIVES

 Laminated structures are characterized by the presence of laminating adhesives that can be present complex chemistries.
 Several laminating adhesives tend to create gels within the recyclates due to poor melting/miscibility properties, which limits their compatibility with recycling.